dgroomes/my-github-explorer/README.md

    * Consider removing `useToken` entirely.
 I'm acutely aware of the "fetch on render" (or rather, "side-effect on render") program construction.
 While it's often fine, it's a conflation I think.
 In these context, David Khourshid's advice really rings true about [saying goodbye to `useEffect`](https://www.youtube.com/watch?v=bGzanfKVFeU).
+   * After pushing logic into `token.ts`, revisit the exported components.
+We can probably encapsulate more.
 * [ ] RTK 2.0 ready?
 RTK 2.0 is a big upgrade, and I'm eager to upgrade.
 But Redux Developer Tools are not compatible with RTK 2.0 yet.
 Only upgrade when it's compatible.
 See [more info in my own extensive notes](https://github.com/dgroomes/redux-playground/blob/d2ec267b80831c1576a5db1a9408d828febce1b1/redux-devtools-remote/README.md?plain=1#L88).
 * [ ] Where am I supposed to put Redux-coupled code?
 In `store.ts`, `-slice.ts`, or somewhere else?
 * [ ] IN PROGRESS: I'm bothered by modules that do top-level work.
 Does the `store.ts` file really need to be the way it is?
 Why do we use globals so brazenly?
-    * Consider combining more token stuff into the same file.
+    * DONE Consider combining more token stuff into the same file.
 I'm just experimenting here.
     * Bring back `useAppDispatch` now that I understand utility types better.